Ars3nicc/Ars3nicc/README.md

 <h1 align="center">My Github Profile</h1>
 <p3 align="center"> The name's Franz Ronin!
-A aspiring web designer especially for UI/UX and I also have the knack for digital artistry as a hobby.<p>
+An aspiring web designer especially for UI/UX and I also have the knack for digital artistry as a hobby.<p>